Featured

 3) Employee engagement improves employee retention

-According to Gallup, 74% of actively disengaged workers in the first half of 2021 were actively looking for new job opportunities.
-Compare that to only 30% of engaged employees looking for job openings.
-This stat shouldn’t come as a surprise.
-Engaged employees are invested and satisfied with their work and therefore much less likely to seek opportunities elsewhere.
-Ensuring your employees are engaged is a great way to decrease employee turnover and retain top talent.
+According to Gallup, in the first half of 2021, 74% of disengaged workers were actively looking for new job opportunities, while only 30% of engaged employees were trolling the job boards.
+This stat supports the theory that engaged employees are satisfied and invested in their work, and are much less likely to leave.
+Ensuring your employees are effectively engaged is a great way to decrease employee turnover and retain your top talents.

 4) Employee engagement increases productivity

-With employee burnout levels increasing in the past couple years, you may have seen a dip in productivity as a result.
-A disengaged employee is more likely to spend their time scrolling social media than dedicating substantial effort to the work.
+When employee burnout increases, productivity decreases.
+A disengaged employee is more likely to spend their time scrolling social media than checking off their to-do list.
 On the flipside, Gallup found that highly engaged groups experienced a 17% increase in productivity.
-Because engaged employees are self-motivated and have a desire to make valuable contributions, companies experience higher productivity levels.
+Companies experience higher productivity levels because engaged employees are self-motivated and have a desire to make valuable contributions.

 Employee engagement is important!